- Meet the Council

 IEEE Awards In the Field of Applied Superconductivity

 The IEEE Council on Superconductivity presents awards to senior members of the community for their continuing and significant contributions to the field of applied superconductivity over an extended period of time.
 The IEEE Award for Continuing and Significant Contributions to The Field of Applied Superconductivity recognizes significant contributions to the advancement and maturing of both small-scale and large-scale applications of superconductivity.
-In 2016, this Award for contributions to small-scale applications, was presented to Michael Simmonds (Quantum Design (USA)), while the Award for large-scale applications was presented to Shlomo Caspi (Lawrence Berkeley National Laboratory (USA)), and Evgeny Klimenko (SC “SSC RF TRINITI”(Russian Federation) (to be presented to Prof. Klimenko in early 2017).
+In 2016, this Award for contributions to small-scale applications, was presented to Michael Simmonds (Quantum Design (USA)), while the Awards for large-scale applications were presented to Shlomo Caspi (Lawrence Berkeley National Laboratory (USA)), and Evgeny Klimenko (SC “SSC RF TRINITI”(Russian Federation) (to be presented to Prof. Klimenko in early 2017).

 The IEEE Dr. James Wong Award for Continuing and Significant Contributions to Applied Superconductor Materials Technology, was presented to Edward W. Collings (The Ohio State University (USA)), and to Helmut Krauth (Bruker EAS (Germany)).

 The third award presented by the Council on Superconductivity was The IEEE Max Swerdlow Award for Sustained Service to the Applied Superconductivity Community, which recognizes individuals who over a career have played a role in organizing and managing large industrial or government programs in applied superconductivity applications.
 This year, the Swerdlow Award was presented to Richard E. Harris (NIST, Boulder Laboratories (USA)).

 The three awards described above, each carry with them a suitably engraved plaque, a suitably inscribed niobium medallion, and an honorarium of US $5,000.